 This way, we can combine both machine intelligence and human intelligence.
 “Ask ABACUS” proposes values which can be reviewed by the architect, who might take into account politics, context and future plans.
 It’s important to note that Ask ABACUS provides just suggestions and architects still maintain final control over implementing ML recommendations.

-Enterprise Specific Results
+Enterprise Specific Machine Learning

 Every enterprise is different.
 Likewise, no two “machine learning brains” are the same.

-The machine learning engine in ABACUS learns and adapts to the enterprise itself, because it references the tailored repository underpinned by a highly configurable graph database.
+The machine learning engine in ABACUS learns and adapts to the enterprise itself, because it references the tailored repository underpinned by a configurable graph database.

 As the architecture team accepts or rejects recommendations, and adds data, “Ask ABACUS” also learns and self-tunes, improving its predictive power.

 By maturing alongside the enterprise architecture repository, the machine learning engine will reference the context of business data and decisions, proactively making connections, filling out incomplete datasets, and recommending next actions.